spyren/Mecrisp-Cube/README.md

 Glue (hot glue, mounting tape) the LiPo battery to the perfboard bottom layer.

 #### Wire the Battery (optional)
+If the battery has a molex connector, no wiring/soledrin is required.

 #### Keyboard Overlay
 1. Print the keyboard overlay to heavy weight white paper